 Howard and I hung out at the visitor centre for a few minutes, discussing which part of the refuge might be interesting this time of the year.
 One of the staff at the visitor centre warned us that due to a severe drought affecting the northern part of the state, the water level was shallow.
 The Great Swamp Watershed creatures would be hard to find, and that the birds had a tough time finding fish and other food.

 If you know what type of birds these are, please respond in the comments.

 Getting up close to wild animals without spooking them is difficult and, in some cases -- e.g. bears -- not recommended.
 A photographer needs a long-range zoom for nature and wildlife photography that provides a broad focal range to capture subjects at a great distance.
 I don't own such a lens.
 For this field trip I rented a Sigma 150-600mm f/5-6.3 DG OS HSM Contemporary for Nikon.
 On my Nikon D5100, the Sigma 150-600mm f/5-6.3 DG OS HSM Contemporary offers the near equivalent focal length of a 225-900mm lens on a 35mm full-frame body.
 The Sigma 150-600mm f/5-6.3 DG OS HSM Contemporary lens is heavy!
 It was a coincidence, but Howard owned this lens and had it attached to his camera.
 I explained my inexperience, and he patiently offered a quick tutorial on using the lens.

-The most popular places to see birds and mammals are the drives on Pleasant Plains Road and the wildlife observation blinds at the Wildlife Observation Center.
+The most popular places to see birds and mammals are Pleasant Plains Road and the wildlife observation blinds at the Wildlife Observation Center.
 For viewing reptiles and amphibians, the boardwalks at the Wildlife Observation Center is the best area.
 Given our limited time, Howard and I decided to try the drive along Pleasant Plains Road.